-For more information on our collaborative research on aphantasia please see here and here If you would like to contribute to a collaborative research study led by our University of Exeter Medical School colleagues, then please follow the links below to the Vividness of Vivid Imagery Questionnaire (VVIQ) and the Imagery Questionnaire where you can expand on your experiences of visual imagery and also calculate your imagery score.
+For more information on our collaborative research on aphantasia please see here and here If you would like to contribute to a collaborative research study led by our University of Exeter Medical School colleagues, then please click here to complete the Vidness of Vivid Imagery Questionnaire (VVIQ) for a study being conducted by our colleagues in Exeter.

 How do we find our way in new and familiar environments?

 Some of our research investigates the role of memory in how we navigate new and familiar environments.
 We have recently shown that a brief period of post-navigation awake quiescence supports the retention of new visual-spatial memories pertaining to the navigated space.
 In addition, using more high-spec virtual reality methods, we have found that post-navigation awake quiescence results in the formation of a more accurate mental ('cognitive') map of a navigated virtual town environment, and, in some cases, the accuracy of this mental map is more accurate after 10 minutes than immediately after navigation.
 These findings suggest a time-related improvement in the accuracy of mental maps.
 We hypothesise that this effect is due to consolidation during awake quiescence supporting the integration of new spatial memories into an accurate mental map of the navigated virtual town.
 These findings provide possible opportunities for interventions to support memory and navigation in the real-world.
 For example, might a brief period of rest after navigating a new care home be beneficial for a person's ability to subsequently successfully navigate the new space?
 We are exploring several interesting pathways that could lead to real-world impact relating to this research topic.
 To do this, we are using a range of sensitive memory tests, questionnaires, and virtual reality methods (e.g. immersive head-mounted displays) to investigate peoples' memory and navigation abilities.

 Are there possible differences in memory between hearing and deaf individuals?